 Ready or not, summer is here.
 With it comes warmer temperatures, longer days and, if you have school-age kids, summer vacation.

 As nice as it is having the kids around the house, they probably don’t know much about plumbing.
 Unless perhaps they’re the kids of plumbers, but that’s another story.
-Their lack of knowledge for how plumbing works may inadvertently contribute to higher plumbing bills.
+Their lack of knowledge of how plumbing works may inadvertently contribute to higher plumbing bills.
 So here are some plumbing-related tips you can teach or remind your youngsters to learn a little bit about plumbing in Springfield Missouri.

 Watch What You Flush

 One of the simple pleasures of childhood is flushing the toilet, whether there’s anything in it or not.
-There’s a certain magic to watching water swirl down a hole, but it’s not-so-magical to parents if the wrong things are going down with it.
+There’s a certain magic to watching the water swirl down a hole, but it’s not-so-magical to parents if the wrong things are going down with it.

 Toys and valuables are obvious no-nos, but make sure your young ones know that other seemingly harmless items like hair, baby wipes, and paper towels can create clogs.
 Flushing the toilet isn’t nearly as fun when the water doesn’t go anywhere.